Don’t let the hot weather cause issues for your IT

 • Who is responsible for its upkeep?
 You, or a building management company?

 • When was the last time it was routinely serviced?
-Routine professional servicing on air-conditioning units is important to clear out dust and junk from the coils and the external condenser units.
+Routine professional servicing on air-conditioning units is important to clear out dust and junk from the coils and the external condenser units

-2. Server / Comms room windows
+Server or Comms room windows

 • Are there any windows?